Forex Trading for Beginners

 Understanding Foreign Exchange

-People actually participate in the forex market on a daily basis without even realising it.
+People participate in the forex market on a daily basis without even realising it.
 Millions of forex transactions occur daily between individuals, companies, banks and governments etc.

 However, you have a problem.
 The book is sold in Euros and your bank account is denominated in Australian dollars.
 This means, you need to exchange your Australian dollars for Euros in order to buy the book.